-Catherine is a Neuroendocrine Tumour Nurse Specialist.
-She was based at the Royal Free Hospital in London for 7 years and was responsible for the support, education and coordination of the management of day to day patient care.
-Her educational role also expanded to other health care professionals both locally, nationally and internationally.
-She has worked on the production of various patient and medical educational tools and has coordinated a number of research studies for patients with Neuroendocrine Tumours.
-She set up a frontline nursing service holding regular screening, follow-up and emergency clinics.
-She is a member of UKINETS and other specialist neuroendocrine groups.
+Previously a Neuroendocrine Tumour Nurse Specialist, I was based at the Royal Free Hospital in London for 7 years and was responsible for the support, education and coordination of the management of day to day patient care.
+My educational role also expanded to other health care professionals both locally, nationally and internationally.
+I have worked on the production of various patient and medical educational tools and have coordinated a number of research studies for patients with Neuroendocrine Tumours.
+I set up a frontline nursing service holding regular screening, follow-up and emergency clinics.
+I am a member of UKINETS and other specialist neuroendocrine groups.

-You will be able to contact her via our helpline 0800 4346476 or by email at [email protected]
+You will be able to contact Nikie via our helpline 0800 434 6476 or by email: [email protected]

 Patient Support Nurse

-Leanne has has worked within the educational charity sector, where she has been responsible for organising professional events and has also worked within the marketing department.
+Leanne has has worked within the educational charity sector, where she has been responsible for organising professional events.

-Kulli joined the team in April 2017 and is responsible for the administrative duties within the office.
-She will be covering Leanne’s maternity leave.
-We are very happy to welcome Kulli on board the team.
+Kulli joined the team in April 2017 as a maternity cover for Leanne, responsible for administrative duties within the office.

 Fundraising & Communications Officer

-Bal joined the team in September 2017 bringing with her four years of experience from the charity sector.
-She is here to support all of our fantastic fundraisers with their events, challenges and anything else they are up to!
+Bal is here to support all of our fundraisers with their events, challenges and anything else they are up to.
 She loves hearing about all the incredible things our supporters do to raise awareness and funds for NPF.
-Whether it’s a bake sale, cycle or a skydive get in touch with her and let how know what you’re doing and she’ll help you along the way.
+Get in touch with her and let her know what you’re doing and she’ll help you along the way.

-Bal will also be looking after all of the communications here at NPF including our social media and awareness raising campaigns.
+Bal also looks after all of the communications here at NPF including our social media and awareness raising campaigns.